 Fiori, Juliano.
 2019.
 “Introduction: Humanitarianism and the End of Liberal Order.”
 The Journal of Humanitarian Affairs 1 (1): 1–3.

 Fiori, Juliano, Rafia Zakaria, Bertrand Taithe, Andrea Rigon and Fernando Espada.
 Eds.
-Forthcoming.
 Amidst the Debris: Humanitarianism and the End of Liberal Order.
 London: Hurst.

 Guilluy, Christophe.
 2016.
 Le crépuscule de la France d’en haut.
 Paris: Flammarion.

 Guilluy, Christophe.
 2018.
 No society: La fin de la classe moyenne occidentale.
 Paris: Flammarion.